changer6360/pokemon-catalog/README.md

 Pokemon catalog written in Swift
 ============
 This is an exercise app written in Swift.
-It uses csv for parsing the main view with over 700 cells and Alamofire to parse to information used in the detail view controller.
+It uses csv for parsing the main view with over 700 cells and Alamofire to parse the information for the detail view controller.

 ---